National Centre of Independents and Peasants

-It played a major role during the Fourth Republic (before 1958), but since creation of the Fifth Republic, its importance has decreased significantly.
-The party has mostly run as a minor ally of bigger centre-right parties.
-The CNI and its predecessors have been classical liberal and economically liberal parties opposed to the dirigisme of the left, centre and Gaullist right.
+It played a major role during the Fourth Republic (prior to 1958), but since creation of the Fifth Republic, its importance has decreased significantly.
+The party has mostly run as a minor ally of larger centre-right parties.
+The CNI and its predecessors have been classical liberal and economically liberal parties largely opposed to the dirigisme of the left, centre and Gaullist right.

 History

 Fourth Republic

 The Centre National des Indépendants was founded in January 1949 with the aim of uniting centre-right and right-wing parliamentarians, dispersed between a plethora of parties such as the Republican Party of Liberty and other modérés (moderates).
-It adopted its current name in 1951 after it merged with Paul Antier's small Peasant Party (the successor of the pre-war French Agrarian and Peasant Party).
+It adopted its current name in 1951 after it merged with a split from Paul Antier's small Peasant Party (the successor of the pre-war French Agrarian and Peasant Party - a party that had a corporatist tradition unlike other classically liberal elements in the party).

 As the leading right-wing force during the Fourth Republic, it won around 14% of the vote in 1951 and 1956 and participated in Third Force government coalitions, taking a major role in governments at the beginning of the 1950s.
 Antoine Pinay, its most popular figure, was Prime Minister in 1952, followed by Joseph Laniel from 1953 to 1954.
 René Coty, a CNIP parliamentarian, was elected President of France in 1953.
 The party's power declined after the Dien Bien Phu military disaster in Indochina in 1954, and it remained in opposition for most of the last two years of the Fourth Republic after the 1956 elections.

 During the Cold War the CNIP was a strongly anti-communist party, strongly supported and financed by employers, colonial and agricultural lobbies.
 While the CNIP was more economically liberal than the Christian democratic Popular Republican Movement (MRP), like the MRP it supported European integration and NATO.
 It was a militant defender of French Algeria throughout the Algerian War.